7 Best Stereo Imaging Plugins For Better Mixes

 • Visual Spatial Display

-The plugin features a detailed visual representation of the stereo field showing where sounds are positioned and how they’re moving in real time.
+The plugin features a detailed visual representation of the stereo field, showing where sounds are positioned and how they move in real time.
 The visual feedback makes complex spatial processing intuitive because you can see what’s happening rather than just hearing abstract spatial changes.

-6. SSL Stereo Image – Best minimal #2
+6. SSL Fusion Stereo Image – Best minimal #2

 SSL Stereo Image